 Again, you would expect strong, comprehensive claims to be backed up by strong comprehensive evidence.
 When you examine the references provided, there is only one study by Shidio & Schroeder from 2002 which itself is a ‘consumer report’.

-So more than 70% of the studies examined made NO EMPIRICAL DETERMINATION about whether conversion therapy can alter sexual orientation.
+So more than 70% of the studies examined made no empirical determination about whether conversion therapy can alter sexual orientation.
 This same 70% were described to offer ‘useful observations’ to help practitioners.
 This is tantamount to saying that “we just don’t know’.
 Should government policy be based on ‘We just don’t know’?
-Should therapies that for there is at least anecdotal evidence that thousands of people around the world have benefited WITHOUT HARM be criminalised based on ‘We just don’t know’?
+Should therapies, where there is at least anecdotal evidence that thousands of people around the world have benefited without harm, be criminalised based on ‘We just don’t know’?
 The logical answer to this is ‘no they should not’.
-Yet this is PRECISELY what the authors of PHPJ would have us believe.
-Now, no one is suggesting that SOCE or conversion therapy can ‘convert’ anyone against their will, but there is a large body of clinical and anecdotal evidence that, for those who want help with UNWANTED same sex attractions, that certain therapeutic approaches categorised as SOCE can help such people achieve goals in reducing or better managing these unwanted SSA.
+Yet this is precisely what the authors of PHPJ would have us believe.

 So in summing up, the authors have engaged in a process of circular reasoning.

 1.)
 They have assumed from the beginning that conversion therapy does not work

 2.)
 They have only cited evidence that supports this assumption.